spiral/docs/framework/scopes.md

 }
 ```

-## Context Shortcuts
-The framework provides a set of wrappers which you are able to use in singleton services and request as constructor arguments,
-while internally the data is resolved from active container scope.

-> The good example is `Spiral\Http\Request\InputManager` which operates as accessor to `Psr\Http\Message\ServerRequestInterface`.
+Instead, it is recommended to use objects specifically crafted to provide access to IoC scopes from singletons - Context

-The simple context wrapper can be written as follows:
+Managers.
+The simple context manager can be written as follows:

 ```php
 class UserManager